 It is important to figure out the causes of dry skin if you want to fight the problem.
 As always, make sure to check with your doctor if you experience any kind of complications.

-Here are some of the top causes of dry skin:
+Here are some of the top causes of dry skin.

-Choosing the wrong bath products can cause damage to your skin.
-It is important to choose gentle soaps that will keep your skin moist.
-Stay away from deodorant soaps because they are known to strip skin of natural oils, leaving skin dry.
-You should also choose your detergent and fabric conditioner wisely because some brands have harsh ingredients.
+Choosing bath products that don’t suit you can cause damage to your skin.
+Use gentle soaps that will keep your skin moist.
+Stay away from deodorant soaps because they are known to strip skin of natural oils, leaving your skin even drier.
+You should also choose your detergent and fabric conditioner wisely because some brands contain harsh ingredients.